- Normal precautions

 - Keep a close eye on your personal belongings and hold on to them in public places such as internet cafés, train and bus stations

 There is a risk of kidnap from terrorists operating in the south of Tunisia, close to the border with Algeria.
-Two Austrian tourists were kidnapped in this area and held for several months in 2008.

 If you’re a victim of a crime while in Tunisia, report it to the local police immediately.
 And you can contact the Honorary Consulate in Tunis or the Irish Embassy in Madrid if you need help.

 If you’re planning to drive in Tunisia, you should be extremely careful as traffic can be fast and erratic.
 If you want to drive:

 - Bring your full Irish driving licence and make sure you have adequate and appropriate insurance

 - Driving under the influence of alcohol or drugs is against the law and you risk being detained, fined or banned from driving if caught